 Bike share is still useful if you have your own bike.
 Perfect for short, one-way trips, use bike share when you are already out or unable to ride your bike home.
 It’s a great way to get you where you want to go.
 There’s no need to carry your bike lock, it spares your bike from wear and tear, and can get you quickly from Point A to Point B. Many bicycle owners join bike share because they find there are many reasons and times to use bike share instead of their own bikes.

 WHO CAN USE CYCLE CAYMAN?

-Cycle Cayman is for riders 18 years or older.
-Younger riders must be accompanied by a parent or guardian in order to participate.
+Cycle Cayman is for riders 16 years or older.
+Younger riders can be accompanied by a parent or guardian in order to use the system.